aakashdeep792/StackWork/README.md

-The data is extracted using Stackexchange Query data explorer
+The data is extracted using Stackexchange query data explorer